 Our App will display PDF versions of your available bills using the PDF reader you have on your smart device.
 We support and recommend the Adobe PDF reader for the best results on Android devices.
 On Android devices, if you do not have the Adobe PDF reader already installed, our App will prompt you to install it from the Android Market to ensure you are able to display and view your PDF bills correctly.

-Do you have questions about the capital credit?
+Do you have questions about capital credits?

 Why should you care?

 So what does this tidbit of information mean to you?
 Coahoma Electric Power Association is owned by those it serves.
-It is devoted to improving the lives of those it serves by improving the standard of living of each and every member.
+It is devoted to improving the lives of those it serves by improving the standard of living for each and every member.
 Coahoma Electric Power Association is a not-for-profit organization committed to bringing you electricity at the lowest possible cost.

 What does not-for-profit mean?

 All revenue collected in excess of expenses (the margin) is ultimately returned to you and the other members who purchase electricity from the Cooperative.
 Your accumulated capital credits represent your current ownership in the Cooperative.
 To keep interest costs low, the Cooperative temporarily uses your capital instead of borrowing all funds for capital improvements.
 Capital Credits are not cash.

 Each spring the board of directors evaluates the financial position of the Cooperative and considers a retirement or cash payment of capital credits.
 When the elected Board of Directors believe the returning of capital credits will not harm the financial strength of the cooperative they may choose to retire a portion of the capital.